helm/charts/stable/postgresql/README.md

 The [postgres](https://github.com/docker-library/postgres) image stores the PostgreSQL data and configurations at the `/var/lib/postgresql/data/pgdata` path of the container.

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.

+The volume defaults to mount at a subdirectory of the volume instead of the volume root to avoid the volume's hidden directories from interfering with `initdb`.
+If you are upgrading this chart from before version `0.4.0`, set `persistence.subPath` to `""`.

 ## Metrics
 The chart optionally can start a metrics exporter for [prometheus](https://prometheus.io).
 The metrics endpoint (port 9187) is not exposed and it is expected that the metrics are collected from inside the k8s cluster using something similar as the described in the [example Prometheus scrape configuration](https://github.com/prometheus/prometheus/blob/master/documentation/examples/prometheus-kubernetes.yml).